Gothic Harvest

-Gothic Harvest is a 2019 erotic horror film shot in the French Quarter of New Orleans, Louisiana.
+Gothic Harvest is a 2019 horror film shot in the French Quarter of New Orleans, Louisiana.
 It was directed by Ashley Hamilton, who also starred alongside Lin Shaye and Bill Mosley.

 Synopsis

 The film follows the aristocratic, wealthy French Boudine family, who move to New Orleans in the mid-1800s to make their way in America, only to have their beautiful youngest daughter cross paths with the fiancé of the legendary Queen of Louisiana Voodoo, Marie Laveau.
 Their interlude results in a baby, which causes the entire family to become the focus of Laveau's most destructive curse.